hu1k00/hu1k00.github.io/_posts/2024-8-20-Usage_walkthrough.md

  ![](/Images/usage/okk.png)

- - now i can intercept the request with burp after i clicked submit and change it again from ```shell.php.jpg``` to ```shell.php``` and click right and open the image ...
+ - now i can intercept the request with burp after i clicked submit and change it again from ```shell.php.jpg``` to ```shell.php``` and click right and open the image in new tab ...

  ![](/Images/usage/shell.png)